scoconno/scoconno.github.io/index.md

 # Welcome

-I current serve as Dean (Interim), Academic Affairs at Kean University.
+I currentl serve as Dean (Interim), Academic Affairs at Kean University.

 Before transitioning into academic administration, I was an associate professor of philosophy at New Jersey City University, specializing in ancient Greek philosophy, with a particular focus on Aristotle’s metaphysics and natural philosophy.